About the Joint Ocean Commission Initiative

 This multifaceted approach creates meaningful ocean policy reform and action that is owned by diverse stakeholders, refined with the wisdom of experienced leaders, and enacted collaboratively to ensure long-term results.

-The Joint Initiative is guided by a highly respected, bipartisan Leadership Council and its two co-chairs.
+The Joint Initiative is guided by a highly respected, bipartisan Leadership Council.